22nd Alabama Infantry Regiment: 1861

 Company D was organized at Dublin, Alabama, and elected officers 17 September 1861 at Montgomery, Alabama.
 Company D and her sister companies were formed from men who were recruited from Calhoun, Cherokee, Choctaw, Clarke, Mobile, Montgomery, Pike, Randolph, and Walker counties.
-The 22nd Alabama Infantry Regiment was then organized by Major Z. C. Deas and Major Robert B. Armistead in Montgomery, Alabama, on 6 October 1861.
+The 22nd Alabama Infantry Regiment was then organized by Major Zachariah C. Deas and Major Robert B. Armistead in Montgomery, Alabama, on 6 October 1861.
 On 25 October 1861, Major Deas was elected and commissioned colonel.
 Colonel Deas spent $28,000 in gold to equip the regiment with 800 Pattern 1853 Enfield rifles.
 On 5 November 1861, the 22nd Alabama was ordered to report to General Withers at Mobile, District of Alabama, where it encamped during that winter.